njons/FAC14_Week2/README.md

 * **deleteTodo:** removes a specific to-to-element based on its given ID
 * **markTodo:** adds a css class to a specific to-do-element based on its ID to change its style and show it as 'completed'
 * **sortTodos:** sorts the to-do-elements based on tehir 'completed' status

+### test.js
+The `test.js` file contain one example test to ensure that the framework is running